 All doctoral students are required to take the Second-Year Research Seminar in the spring of their second year.
 The goal of the course will be the production of the second-year research paper required of all students.
-It will be a paper of approximately 10,000 words and should aspire to be of article quality.
-It should be based on research into primary materials, placed in the context of a larger historiographical conversation.
+It will be a paper of approximately 8,000-10,000 words and should aspire to be of publishable quality.
+The seminar paper should be based on research using primary materials placed in the context of a larger historiographical conversation.
 This paper may be a preliminary investigation into a student's dissertation topic, or may be on an unrelated subject.

-This paper will be used to assess the students' facility with historiographical discussion and their ability to locate and work with primary-source materials.
+This paper will be used to assess the students' facility with historiographical themes and issues and their ability to locate and work with primary-source materials.
 It will also allow assessment of the students' writing skills.
 For more on the Second-Year Seminar, see: http://history.ufl.edu/graduate-studies/courses-and-syllabi/second-year-seminar/